Search

 Raising Expectations

 – the Centre’s flagship program, Raising Expectations, supports care-experienced young people aged 15+ to aspire to access and achieve in their education from high school to TAFE or University.
-They provide free peer mentoring programs pairing young people with a care-experienced mentor who is currently a student or a recent TAFE or university graduate.
-Deakin University, Federation University, Monash University, and Swinburne University partner with the Centre’s Raising Expectation Program, providing on-campus support for students with care experience.
+It provides free peer mentoring programs pairing young people with a care-experienced mentor who is currently a student or a recent TAFE or university graduate.
+La Trobe University, Federation University, Swinburne University, Victoria University, Monash University, Deakin University and RMIT partner with the Centre’s Raising Expectations Program, providing on-campus support for students with care experience.

 Looking Ahead